Niklas Frank: Author

 Frank contributed as a writer to the 1967 film A Degree of Murder and also to the 1973 Tatort television series episode Weißblaue Turnschuhe, but this would not have earned him lasting fame.
 In 1987, however, he published a book about his father, Der Vater: Eine Abrechnung ("The Father: A Settling of Accounts"), translated into English as In the Shadow of the Reich (1991).
 This book, serialized in the magazine Stern, caused controversy in Germany because of the unheard-of, savage way in which its author sought to utterly destroy the memory of his father, referring to him as "a slime-hole of a Hitler fanatic" and questioning his remorse before his execution.
 Together with Israeli author Joshua Sobol, Frank later wrote the play Der Vater (The Father), commissioned for the Wiener Festwochen (Vienna Festival).
 It was first performed in 1995 at the Theater an der Wien and directed by Paulus Manker.
 In it, the son exhumes the putrid corpse of his father Hans and revivifies him to answer for his deeds, while his 'phallic mother' (Brigitte) and Hitler are played by one and the same person.
-Having thus dealt with his father, Niklas Frank entirely concentrated on his mother, the once 'Queen of Poland', in his book My German Mother (2005), which reads in part like a brilliant satire of high-ranking Nazi women.
+Having thus dealt with his father, Niklas Frank concentrated on his by then deceased mother, the once 'Queen of Poland', in his book My German Mother (2005), which reads in part like a satire of high-ranking Nazi women.
 He concluded his trilogy with Brother Norman!
 (2013), reporting the painful discussions with his eldest and favorite brother, who had died three years before, on their diverging views of a youth spent in occupied Poland and on filial love.

 Appearances in documentaries

 Niklas Frank appears as himself in the 1993 television documentary Personenbeschreibung and also in the 2012 film, Hitler's Children.
-He also appeared in a 2015 BBC documentary which was shown as an episode of Independent Lens, My Nazi Legacy: What Our Fathers Did that aired in May 2016.
+He also appeared in a 2015 BBC documentary, which was shown as an episode of Independent Lens, What Our Fathers Did: A Nazi Legacy that aired in May 2016.
 An April 2017 BBC HARDtalk programme was dedicated to him.
 He was also interviewed in the Hans Frank episode of Hitler's Most Wanted (Series 1, Episode 8, 2019).